steve12345585/SnipeOffice/officecfg/README.md

-# Default Settings for LibreOffice
+# Default Settings for SnipeOffice

 The schema and default settings for the LibreOffice configuration database.